R-Computing-Lab/BGmisc/vignettes/articles/paper.md

 -   Model Identification: `BGmisc` evaluates whether a variance components model is identified and fits the model's estimated variance components to observed covariance data.
 The technical aspects related to model identification have been described in @hunter_analytic_2021.

--   Relatedness Coefficient Calculation: Using path tracing rules first described in [@Wright1922], `BGmisc` calculates the relatedness coefficient between all pairs of individuals based on mother and father identifiers.
+-   Relatedness Coefficient Calculation: Using path tracing rules first described in [@Wright1922] and formalized in [@mcardleRAM], `BGmisc` calculates the (sparse) relatedness coefficients between all pairs of individuals in extended pedigrees based purely on mother and father identifiers.

 -   Relatedness Inference: `BGmisc` infers the relatedness between two groups based on their observed total correlation, given additive genetic and shared environmental parameters.